 - Fight for Right promotes and protects the human rights of people living with disabilities.
 Today it is coordinating shelter, evacuations, and other emergency services for people with disabilities living in Ukraine.

 - The International Organization for Migration (IOM) helps the thousands of people leaving Ukraine these days with shelter, transportation, food, hygiene and winter supplies.
+The need for assistance to Ukraine increased even more after the tragic flooding provoked by the explosion of a dam on the Dnieper River.

 - The United Nations Refugee Agency (UNHCR) has stepped up its operations in Ukraine and Poland and is working with governments of neighboring countries to keep borders open for those seeking safety and protection.